 The File Hills Indian Residential School (1889 – 1949) was run by the Presbyterian Church from its opening in 1889 until the United Church of Canada took over in 1925.
-The school was located north of Balcarres on the boundary of the Okanese reserve, and adjacent to the File Hills Agency Indian reserves in Treaty 4 territory.
+The school was located north of Balcarres on the boundary of the Okanese reserve, and adjacent to the File Hills Agency Indian reserves on Treaty 4 land.
 The school could initially accommodate 25 children.
 By 1948 enrollment was up to 100 students, an overcrowded situation.
 The plumbing was deemed unsanitary, and the building a fire hazard.
 The school closed in 1949.
 Children close by attended day school, while other were sent to Brandon or Portage la Prairie residential schools.

 Melvina McNabb was seven years old when she was enrolled in the File Hills school, and “I couldn’t talk a word of English.
 I talked Cree and I was abused for that, hit, and made to try to talk English.
 I would listen to the other little girls and that’s how I picked up English.
 It was very hard for me because I didn’t know why these staff were hitting me.”6 (The History, Part 1 Origins to 1939, Vol. 1, p.
 623)

 Melvina McNabb suffered a … injury at the File Hills school in the 1930s.
 “I was working in the laundry with no supervision.
 This was my first time working there.
 The girls were all scrubbing.
 No one was watching me.
 I stepped on this lever, this extractor that dries clothes.
 It was going slow but it still caught my arm.”
 She was hospitalized and left with a twenty-five-centimetre scar on her arm.168 (The History, Part 1 Origins to 1939, Vol. 1, p.
 349)